-Prior to Schmidt Science Fellows, Arielle was a Program Officer at the US National Academies of Sciences, Engineering, and Medicine.
+Prior to Schmidt Science Fellows in 2022, Arielle was a Program Officer at the US National Academies of Sciences, Engineering, and Medicine.
 In this role, they managed projects related to creating a more equitable and inclusive academic ecosystem, including a multi-year initiative supporting higher education institutions implementing evidence-based practices for addressing sexual harassment and a consensus study report on addressing the impact of the COVID-19 pandemic on the careers of women in science, technology, engineering, and medicine (STEM).

 Arielle holds a PhD in Experimental and Molecular Medicine from Dartmouth College, where they used electrophysiological approaches to examine the connectivity and modulation of cortical circuitry.